antistereov/singularity-core/README.md

 The related class is [`UserTwoFactorAuthController`](baseline/src/main/kotlin/io/stereov/web/user/controller/UserTwoFactorAuthController.kt).

 - **POST /user/2fa/setup**: Set up two-factor authentication for the user.
-- **POST /user/2fa/verify**: Verifies the user's 2FA code.
+- **POST /user/2fa/verify-login**: Verifies the user's 2FA code.
-- **GET /user/2fa/status**: Checks whether two-factor authentication is pending for the user.
+- **GET /user/2fa/login-status**: Checks whether two-factor authentication is pending for the user.
 - **POST /user/2fa/recovery**: Recovers the user's account using a recovery code.
+- **POST /user/2fa/verify-step-up**: If 2FA is enabled, this endpoint is used to set a new step-up token that enables critical changes to the user account, e.g., changing the password.
+- **GET /user/2fa/step-up-status**: Gets the status of the step-up needed for critical changes to the user account.
+Is true if 2FA is disabled.

 ## Technologies Used